zer0cache/matic-docs/docs/edge/faq/Validators.md

 If we are talking about technical limitations, Polygon Edge doesn't explicitly have the cap on the number of nodes you can have in a network.
 You can set connection caps (inbound / outbound connection counts) on a per-node basis.

-If we are talking about practical limitations, you're gonna see a more degraded performance with a 100 node cluster than with a 10 node cluster.
+If we are talking about practical limitations, you're going to see a more degraded performance with a 100 node cluster than with a 10 node cluster.
 By increasing the number of nodes in your cluster, you increase the communication complexity and just the networking overhead in general.
 It all depends on what kind of network you are running, and what kind of network topology you have.

 ## How to switch from PoA to PoS?